Easy Knorr Mexican Rice Recipe

 How long is Mexican rice good for?

-Allow rice to cool down after cooking.
+Allow the Mexican rice to cool down after cooking.
 Refrigerate leftovers for up to 4 days.

 Why do you brown Mexican rice before cooking?